Jurassic Park III: Box office

 Jurassic Park III grossed $19 million on its opening day.
 At the time, it had the second-highest Wednesday opening of any film, after Star Wars: Episode I – The Phantom Menace.
 In just five days, it generated a total of $80.9 million.
 The film had also grossed $50.3 million during its three-day opening weekend.
 When the film opened, it had the third-highest July opening weekend, behind Men in Black and X-Men.
 This marked the first time that four consecutive films had made an opening weekend over $45 million, joining Planet of the Apes, Rush Hour 2 and American Pie 2.
 Additionally, it was one of the four consecutive Universal films of 2001 to gross $40 million in their opening weekends, with The Mummy Returns, The Fast and the Furious and American Pie 2 being the others.
-The film ultimately earned $181.2 million in the United States and $368.8 million worldwide, making it the eighth-highest-grossing film of the year worldwide.
-Despite this, it is the lowest-grossing film in the franchise.
+The film ultimately earned $181.2 million in the United States and $368.8 million worldwide, making it the eighth-highest-grossing film of the year worldwide and a box office success, but the lowest-grossing film in the franchise.